PaddlePaddle/docs/doc/fluid/advanced_usage/paddle_slim/paddle_slim_en.md

 ###  More Powerful and Flexible Functionality

-- Automate the pruning and compression process
+- Automate the pruning and compression process.
-- The pruning and compression strategies support more network structures
+- The pruning and compression strategies support more network structures.
-- The distillation strategy supports multipy ways, and users can customize the combination of losses
+- The distillation strategy supports multipy ways, and users can customize the combination of losses.
-- Support rapid configuration of multiple compression strategies for combined use
+- Support rapid configuration of multiple compression strategies for combined use.

 Refer to [Documentation](https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/usage.md) for more details.

 ## An overview of the architecture

 The overall principle of the model compression tool is briefly introduced here to help you understand the workflow.
-**figure 1** shows the architecture of the model compression tool, which arranged by API dependency from top to bottom.
+**figure 1** shows the architecture of the model compression tool, which is arranged by API dependency from top to bottom.
 The distillation, quantization and pruning modules all rely on the bottom paddle framework indirectly.
 At present, the model compression tool serves as a part of PaddlePaddle framework, so users who have installed paddle of ordinary version have to download and install paddle supporting model compression again for the compression function.

 <p align="center">
 <img src="https://github.com/PaddlePaddle/models/blob/develop/PaddleSlim/docs/images/framework_0.png?raw=true" height=252 width=406 hspace='10'/> <br />